adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_2.md

 Oh and turn camara shake of!!!!!!

-### Don't Get Ahead Of Your Self
-By this I mean don't learn to aerial if you are in silver learn to power shot its like learning to run before you can walk.
-##### Why Do This??????
-Because power shots are more common than aerials so learn from easiest to hardest.
-I to have to agree that aerials are cooler than power shots but power shots are more common at least in the lower ranks.

 ### Ball Over Boost
 Ball over boost this is an example, when you have zero boost and you are rotating down and their is a player rolling the ball into the goal with no player in goal .
 Think for a moment what do you think is the right thing to do in this position.